MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-border-controllers.md

 |                     [TE-SYSTEMS](https://www.anynode.de/anynode-and-microsoft-teams/)                               |     anynode         |     &#10004;   |  &#10004;   |      v3.16.2      |

 To give us product feedback about Teams, such as ideas for new features, please visit [Uservoice](https://microsoftteams.uservoice.com)
-Note the certification granted a a major version.
-That means that firmware with any number in the SBC firmware after the major version is supported.
+Note the certification granted to a major version.
+That means that firmware with any number in the SBC firmware following the major version is supported.